-- a. possess a certificate that is at least the equivalent of the certificate mentioned in article 10.1 clause a and d; - b. in the opinion of the Examination Board, are capable of following the Master's Programme; and - c. have proven to have sufficient knowledge of the English language, as stated in Article 3.1.
+- a. possess a certificate that is at least the equivalent of the certificate mentioned in article 10.1 paragraph a, b, and d; - b. in the opinion of the Examining Board, are capable of following the Master's programme; and - c. have proven to have sufficient knowledge of the English language, as stated in Article 3.1.